New Boy Guide

 This "New Boy Guide" is intended as a personal introduction to the school.
 Unlike most of this website it is written directly to you as it might be spoken by someone showing you around the school.
 It aims to inform those who are coming to the school and, perhaps, to encourage others.
 Eton is a wonderful school, but it would be nothing without the boys who are in it.
 Helping you settle in is as important to us as it is to you.
 This guide is designed to help you feel comfortable as quickly as possible.

 Click on Boarding — The Eton Day — Work — Games — Activities — Maps to visit the various sections in the guide.
-And tell your parents about Notes for Parents: they too may have things to learn!
+And tell your parents about Information for Parents of New Boys: they too may have things to learn!
 But for now, let's talk about you, perhaps on your first day.

 Let's start with the obvious.